wadewegner/salesforce-dx-pipeline-sample/README.md

 # salesforce-dx-pipeline-sample

-This application is a test app for the [salesforce-dx-buildpack](https://github.com/wadewegner/salesforce-dx-buildpack) and [salesforce-cli-buildpack](https://github.com/wadewegner/salesforce-cli-buildpack).
+Using this sample app and the resources in this repo, you can setup a Heroku Pipeline to drive CI / CD with Salesforce DX.
+This is heavily dependent on the [salesforce-dx-buildpack](https://github.com/wadewegner/salesforce-dx-buildpack) and the [salesforce-cli-buildpack](https://github.com/wadewegner/salesforce-cli-buildpack).

 ![image](https://user-images.githubusercontent.com/746259/36068129-5c8a19b2-0e82-11e8-96b5-a9fed295a33d.png)

-Following the steps below, you can setup a Heroku Pipeline to drive CI / CD with Salesforce DX.

 ## Setup